otisibor/serverless-database-to-datalake-ETL-with-AWS-Glue/2_ExtractDataWithGlue/README.md

 ### Next module

-After you have verified your database contains data, move onto the next module: [Connect, discover and extract data from your MySql database using AWS Glue](2_ExtractDataWithGlue)
+After you have verified that your AWS Glue crawler has successfully extracted data from your MySql database into your data lake, move onto the next module: [Transform your data in your Data lake from SQL format to Parquet format](..3_TransformDataWithGlue)